sagemath/trac_to_gh/Issue 6014.md

 # Issue 6014: hexads in S(5,6,12) and mathematical blackjack

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6014

 Original creator: wdj